Porsche 996 GT2: Specs, History, and Buying Guide

 Can you daily drive a 996 GT2?

 Yes, you can daily drive a 996 GT2, but most owners choose not to.
-The lack of traction control and the aggressive turbo response make it more demanding in wet conditions or heavy traffic than a standard 996 Turbo.
+The lack of traction control and the aggressive throttle response make it more demanding in wet conditions or heavy traffic than a standard 996 Turbo.

 Final Thoughts